studiouniverse/axease/README.md

     <canvas id="one"></canvas>

-I'm not sure if this is essential, but I would fully recommend including this CSS.
-(This should cause most browsers to resize canvas elements the same was as image elements):
+Although not essential, in most cases I would recommend including this CSS.
+Most browsers should resize canvas elements the same way they do image elements:

     canvas {
       width: 100%;
       height: auto;
     }

 You should preload all your image assets.
-Assets get added to the _$.img object using the id supplied:
+Assets get added to the _$.img object using the id supplied.
+Be sure to include a callback:

     // Preload our content
     _$.createImage([{